 Students entering with 56 course credits are considered Juniors, 24 credits are Sophomores and less than 24 credits are given First Year status.
 The maximum number of credits that will be accepted for transfer is 64.

 No. Students can place out of the foreign language requirement if they have earned a 4 or 5 on an appropriate AP test, by a score of 620 or more on the appropriate SAT II test, or by a satisfactory score on a foreign language placement test administered on campus in the fall.
-If you completed a 3rd semester-level (or higher) foreign language class at your previous college, speak with Taylor Seidel in the Registrar's Office for information about whether this will satisfy the Brandeis foreign language requirement.
+If you completed a 3rd semester-level (or higher) foreign language class at your previous college, speak with the Transfer Specialist in the Registrar's Office for information about whether this will satisfy the Brandeis foreign language requirement.

 You should make an appointment to meet with the Undergraduate Advising Head of your major department.
 Bring syllabi from the classes to the meeting.